LuckyMcBeast/stoglr/README.md

 - Python
 - Javascript

-The client libraries are a critical part of this system and they will provide the appropriate usage. **stoglr is not consider production ready for your language until a library is available.
+The client libraries are a critical part of this system as they provide it's appropriate usage. **stoglr is not consider production ready for your language until a library is available.
 That is not the only factor that determines production-readiness, but it is a major one.
 Using it without a library is not recommended.**

-Generally, the library will at least one exposed method for usage:
+Generally, the libraries expose at least one exposed method for usage:

  - `isEnabled(toggleName: string, type: string = 'release', executes: number = 100)`:
  This method should return a boolean indicating whether or not the toggle is enabled.
 Under the hood, this also creates the toggle specified in the code, elimating the need to manually create them and allowing them to be restored if stoglr is restarted.
 Enums will be used for the `type` parameter where appropriate. `executes` parameter will be ignored (or set back to 100) for non-AB type toggles.